avioli/woegjiub-config/README.md

 .config
 ========
 These are my settings for various programs
-Note that this respects XDG base directory layout
-All non-compliant programs' settings are to go in home/
+Note that this respects XDG base directory layout; all non-compliant programs' settings are to go in home/

 Installation: